radektadla/New-Year-Resolutions-Tweets-Dashboard/README.md

 - Engagement measured by retweets

 ## Tools Used
-- Power BI - Main data visualization platform used for dashboard creation.
+- Power BI - Main data visualization platform used for dashboard creation
-- Power Query - Data transformation and cleaning.
+- Power Query - Data transformation and cleaning
-- DAX - Used to create calculated columns and measures.
+- DAX - Used to create calculated columns and measures
-- Canva - Used to design visual elements and improve the presentation of the dashboard.
+- Canva - Used to design visual elements and improve the presentation of the dashboard

 ## Data Source
 - Source: data.world